-THE GLOBAL GOALS: GENDER EQUALITY AND WOMEN'S EMPOWERMENT
+THE GLOBAL GOALS FOR SUSTAINABLE DEVELOPMENT: GENDER EQUALITY AND WOMEN'S EMPOWERMENT

-We envisage a... world in which every woman and girl enjoys full gender equality and all legal, social and economic barriers to their empowerment have been removed.1
+We envisage a ... world in which every woman and girl enjoys full gender equality and all legal, social and economic barriers to their empowerment have been removed.i

-IWDA welcomes this recognition of the importance of gender equality and women's empowerment to achieving sustainable development.2 This is reflected in a standalone goal on gender equality and women's empowerment (Goal 5) and in the recognition of gender dimensions in targets across other goals including those related to health, agriculture, education, climate change and economic inequality.
+IWDA welcomes this recognition of the importance of gender equality and women's empowerment to achieving sustainable development.ii This is reflected in the Global Goals for Sustainable Development (SDGs) in a standalone goal on gender equality and women's empowerment (Goal 5), and in the recognition of gender dimensions in targets across other goals including those related to health, agriculture, education, climate change and economic inequality.

-It is a major achievement that the importance of gender equality and women's empowerment is reflected across the global goal framework.
+It is a major achievement that the importance of gender equality and women's empowerment is reflected across the SDG framework.
 This prioritisation was by no means guaranteed, particularly in the current global context where women's rights are constantly under attack.
 It resulted from the efforts of women's rights organisations and networks all over the world.
 It means that national governments have committed to act to empower all women and girls, and we have a new framework to hold them to account.